UOA-CS732-SE750-Students-2024/project-group-playful-penguins/README.md

 Mongoose was incorporated as demonstrated in the course lectures, and we utilized various testing libraries...

-## 2. Have you shown the ability to carry out further learning beyond the course material to add value to your prototype?
+## 2. Application of further learning beyond the scope of course material

 Our project extensively incorporates MaterialUI to achieve a modern and sleek design.